 Official transcripts of all other undergraduate and graduate study must be submitted to our office.
 Applicants should request that the registrar of institutions previously attended send the transcripts directly to the Graduate Studies Office (address above).
 Official transcripts can be ordered by visiting the individual Universities/Colleges Registrar's Office websites.
 Click here to order transcripts.

 An overall undergraduate grade-point average (GPA) of 3.0 or better and a 3.0 GPA in any graduate work already completed.
 (See Admission with Conditions for exceptions.)

 Satisfactory scores on the Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT) for Business majors.
 Examination score requirements vary by graduate degree program; see the specific admission requirements for the degree program for which you are applying.
 Scores more than five years old at the time of application will not be considered.
-GRE/GMAT SCORES MUST BE SUBMITTED ALONG WITH APPLICATION MATERIALS IN ORDER TO BE CONSIDERED FOR ADMISSION.
+GRE/GMAT SCORES MUST BE SUBMITTED ALONG WITH APPLICATON MATERIALS IN ORDER TO BE CONSIDERED FOR ADMISSION.